Sheetalpamecha/ramen/docs/design/Cephfs-RDR-ConsistencyGroup.md

 # CephFS Regional DR Consistency Group

 ## Summary
+This means even if the bug is reported at 4.16 and customer needs the fix at let's say 4.17.z, you still need to fix it in 4.20, 4.19, 4.18.z before you can actally backprot it to 4.17.z/4.16.z

 Currently, Ramen only supports non-consistency-group CephFS RDR (Regional Disaster Recovery).
 However, with the upcoming support